Cabbage, Apple, and Kale Salad with Cranberries and Pistachios (VIDEO)

-Even though this salad has a lot of healthy cabbage, apples, and kale, there is sugar in the apples, agave nectar, and dried cranberries, so if you’re following the South Beach Diet this salad would probably be limited to phase 3 or as an occasional treat for phase 2.
+Even though this Cabbage, Apple, and Kale Salad has a lot of healthy cabbage, apples, and kale, there is sugar in the apples, agave nectar, and dried cranberries, so if you’re following the South Beach Diet this salad would probably be limited to phase 3 or as an occasional treat for phase 2.
 It’s also not suitable for most low-carb diets (except maybe as a treat at Christmas) but if you wanted a salad with less carbs, you could replace the agave with an approved sweetener and omit the dried cranberries.

 ind More Recipes Like This One:

 Use the Special Diets photo index pages to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 If you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
 Or if you’re a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.